 Before we

-continue, it is always good to know that the authors of Star Wars were erudite
+continue, it is always good to know that the authors of Star Wars were

-Artists, for "Luc" comes from the Latin root "lucere" and the Proto-Indo-European "leuk", meaning "light,"
+erudite Artists, from “Luke” or “Luc” comes from the Latin root “lucere” and the Proto-Indo-European “leuk”, meaning “light,” “clarity,” or “radiant energy,”

 Thanks to these revelations about the Force,

-demiurge, the 12 (3) verses of the Emerald Tablet guide each person's
+the 12 (3) verses of the

-consciousness toward the primacy and accuracy of the vision of Hermes'
+accuracy of the vision of Hermes’ disciples.
+Where our peers limit themselves

-material – our ancestors had already transcended the intelligible world and
+to a science of effects – the material – our ancestors had already transcended

-focused directly on the cause of manifestation – the spiritual, beyond time and
+the intelligible world and focused directly on the cause of manifestation – the

 The adepts of Hermetic philosophy have always